fullmetalbrackets/blog/src/content/wiki/potato.md

 - 32 GB USB Drive (boot drive)
 - 100 Mbps Ethernet

-## Information

 Bought for a measly $30, the early access price for the Sweet Potato.
 (Now costs $35.)
 Used to run my main instance of **Pi-Hole**.
-(Until I got a GL.iNet Flint 2 router and started running AdGuard Home on it.
+(Until I got a GL.iNet Flint 2 router and started running _AdGuard Home_ on it.
 I still run Pi-Hole on my [Raspberry Pi](/wiki/pi/), though.)
 Not currently being used.